Here's Absolutely the Best Way to Make Frozen Sangria Slushies

 Wine + fruit + freeze = coolest way to chill down your summer.

 Making a frozen wine slushy is as simple as blend and freeze, but there are a few key moves I've learned to do it just that much better.
-Read on for tips and recipes to try.
+Read on to learn how to make frozen sangria slushies.

-First, there are two main ways to make slushies.
-The method you choose determines how quickly you get to slurp your slushy:
+The method you choose determines how quickly you get to slurp your slushy and how large a batch you want to make.

-1. Frozen fruit + ice cubes = Immediate gratification.
+Method #1.
+Frozen fruit + ice cubes = Quick/Small Batch.
 Blend wine with ice cubes and frozen fruit to enjoy your slushy right away.

-2. Fresh fruit + ice cubes = Make-ahead strategy.
-If you blend wine with ice cubes and fresh fruit, the texture of your slushy won't be truly slushy.
-Your best bet in that case is to blend everything, put it in a couple of freezer-safe containers (don't fill them all the way full) and freeze for 4 hours to overnight.
+Method #2.
+Fresh fruit + ice cubes = Make-ahead/Big Batch.
+Blend wine with ice cubes and fresh fruit.
+Freeze for 4 hours to overnight.
 This is an excellent way to make a big batch of frozen sangria slushies ahead of time for a party.

 VIDEO: See how to make a Berrylicious Frozen Sangria Slush.